This privacy notice tells you what to expect when we collect personal information.

 If you use any email facilities or forms on our website to make an enquiry, we will capture your name, email address and any other information you choose to provide.
 This means we can respond to your enquiry or request for research or other assistance.
 Although we will temporarily retain any contact and other data that you provide in order to respond to you, if you subsequently choose not to instruct us we will not use it to contact you again.

-We may use standard third-party web analytics services such as Google Analytics to collect anonymous information about your computer, including your anonymised IP address, operating system and browser type.
+We may use standard third-party web analytics services such as Google Analytics to collect anonymous information about your computer, including your IP address, operating system and browser type.
 This includes for example the number of users viewing pages on the site, but it does not identify you individually.
-This means we can monitor and report on the effectiveness of the site and help us improve it.
+This means we can monitor and report on the effectiveness of the site, and helps us improve it.
+Following the discovery of cloning of our website, as of 15 March 2019 we no longer anonymise IP addresses.
+We record IP addresses to protect our legitimate business interests, in order to deter and collect evidence of activities which compromise the security of our website and business operations.

 Internal employees and our contractors may be given access to the types of information collected from our website for the reasons identified above.
 However, we will never disclose or sell this information to third parties.